rednafi/digressions/_posts/python/2020-05-13-python-decorators.md

 ## Defining Decorators with Classes

 This time, I'll be using a class to compose a decorator.
 Classes can be handy to avoid nested architecture while writing decorators.
 Also, it can be helpful to use a class while writing stateful decorators.
-You can use the following template to write decorators with classes.
+You can follow the pattern below to compose decorators with classes.

 ```python
 class ClassDeco: